ThinkDataEd/curriculum/docs/unit2/lesson8.md

     100. If a coin was flipped 78 times, I would claim that the coin is unfair if I got less than <b><span style="color:purple">#</span></b> heads or more than <b><span style="color:purple">#</span></b> heads.

-17. Inform students that you are going to perform 500 simulations.
-Each simulation represents a coin being flipped 78 times.
-For each simulation, the computer will record the number of heads in the 78 flips.
-A histogram will be created that represents the number of heads in each of the simulations.
+17. Inform students that you are going to run the simulation 500 times.
+Each run will create a simulated sample of 78 coin flips and the computer will record the number of heads in those 78 coin flips.
+A histogram will be created taht represents the number of heads in each of the simulated samples.
 The histogram is a model that will display what typically happens when a fair coin is flipped 78 times.

 18. Copy and paste the code below in an RScript and run each line of code, one at a time, for the students: